Store

-Store hooks allow you to store and manage values in memory during execution, creating a shared key-value store that can be used by subsequent hooks.
+Store hooks allow you to store and manage values in memory during execution, creating a shared key-value store that can be used by subsequent hooks and replications.
 This hook is particularly useful for storing processing results, creating reusable variables, or maintaining state across your workflow.

 Configuration